orcmid/nfoTools/docs/dev/D211101/f/FAIL5/index.md

 message indicates the file being processed (`operator.c`) and the number of the line in that file (`(9)`) along with an error code and some explanatory text.
 These might not be particularly informative.
-The diagnostics do identif places to look in the code that is being compiled.
+The diagnostics do identify places to look in the code for which compilation is attempted.

 ![FAILCODE5 Located Source Error](FAIL5-2023-04-19-0844-operator.c-VCrayApp-0.1.0.png)